 When you start a Swarm manager with the swarm manage command, all the filters are enabled.

-If you want to limit the filters available to your Swarm, specify a subset of filters by passing the --filter
+If you want to limit the filters available to your Swarm, specify a subset of filters by passing the `--filter` flag and the name:

-$ swarm manage --filter=health --filter=dependency
+$ swarm manage –filter=health –filter=dependency

-In case of docker machine, while provisioning --swarm-opt
+In case of docker machine, while provisioning `--swarm-opt` can be used to set filters.

-Use a constraint filter
+#### Use a constraint filter

-Node constraints can refer to Docker’s default tags or to custom labels.
+Node constraints can refer to Dockers default tags or to custom labels.
 Default tags are sourced from docker info.
 Often, they relate to properties of the Docker host.
 Currently, the dafult tags include:

 - node to refer to the node by ID or name